LleeMcD/School_District_Analysis/README.md

 # School District Analysis
 # Overview
 ## Purpose
-The school board for Thomas High School(THS) notified the district that its grade file for standardized test scores showed evidence of academic dishonesty.
+The school board for Thomas High School (THS) notified the district that its grade file for standardized test scores showed evidence of academic dishonesty.
 More specifically, the ninth grade reading and math scores appeared to have been altered.
-Although the school board ddi not know the full extent of the academic dishonesty, they expressed that they wanted to uphold state-testing standards.
+Although the school board did not know the full extent of the academic dishonesty, they expressed that they wanted to uphold state-testing standards.
 Based on this, the district asked that these grades be replaced with a "not a number" (NaN) designation for the math and reading scores while keeping the rest of the data intact.
 The school district analysis was repeated after the impacted scores were removed.
 The results are provided in the following sections of this report.
 # Results
 ## Analysis
-### District Summary Results
 The summary results for the 15 schools in the district were as follows:
 -	Total Students 39,170
 -	Average Math Score 78.9%